Chinese Medicine for Eczema in Melbourne

 How we can help

 Chinese medicine specialist at Evergreen, Dr Jim Xing, has his own unique recipe which has proven to be very effective for curing eczema.
 Many sufferers have greatly improved with his treatments.
-He is highly experienced in treating these things using TCM and acupuncture at our Chadstone and Caulfield locations.
-Using Chinese herbs to treat the condition, his success rate is high and he has assited many people in alleviating their symptoms.
+He is highly experienced in treating these things using TCM and acupuncture for pain, and acupuncture at our Chadstone and Caulfield locations.
+Using Chinese herbs to treat the condition, his success rate is high and he has assisted many people in alleviating their symptoms.

 Book your appointment today